Beshario/RoboND-DeepLearning-Project/README.md

 ## Neural Network parameters
 These parameters were found using trial and error and knowledge gained through the labs
 **learning rate** = 0.001
 **batch size** = 100
 **number of epochs** = 15
 **steps per epoch** = 250
 **validation steps** = 50
 **workers** = 2

+Lowering the learning rate made it possible for us to acheive a 40% overall IoU. an attempt at 0.05 learning rate was not successfull and ended up with 37 %overall IoU.
-Increasing the number of epoch (epoch: one forward pass and one backward pass of all the training examples) was a sure way to increase the accuracy
+I also increased the batch size to 250, but all that caused was slower performance.
+A studied decision was made to increase both the number of epochs (epoch: one forward pass and one backward pass of all the training examples) and the steps per epoch, which acheived our current accracty.

 ## Training ##